biz9framework/biz9-scriptz/README.md

 #### App Money NoteZ 💯
 Application Development NoteZ That Make $ense!
 Cuts out all the blah, blah, blah and gets right to the resultZ!
 #### The BiZ9 Framework 🦾
 The BiZ9 Framework is a user-friendly platform for building fast and scalable network applications.
-The framework consists of libraries and software tools like: Node,js, React Native, Angular, ExpressJS, MongoDB, Nginx, Redis, GIT, and Bash scripts.
+The framework consists of libraries and software tools like: Node,js, React Native, Angular, ExpressJS, MongoDB, Nginx, Redis, Git, and Bash scripts.
 The BIZ9 Framework is designed to build, maintain, and deploy rich and robust, applications for web, Android and Apple devices.
 Other 3rd party  Application Programming Interfaces included are Amazon Web Service, Stripe, and Bravely.
 - [Website](https://github.com/biz9framework)
 - [Blog](https://bossappz.medium.com/what-is-the-biz9-framework-29731c49ad79)
 #### BoSS AppZ Developer  ClaZZ💡